Standards for authors

 ORIGINAL RESEARCH PAPERS

-original research papers may be up to 12 pages (5.100 words), excluding bibliographic references and captions of figures and tables.
+Original research papers may be up to 12 pages (5.100 words), excluding bibliographic references and captions of figures and tables.
 It is not recommended that the number of inserted images exceed 10, including tables and figures.

 Colour illustrations and videos will not represent an economic charge for the authors, but the insertion of videos, for technical reasons, must be agreed before publishing the manuscript.
 However, the RAPD Online publishing method allows us to consider, in specific cases, the admission of longer papers, or the inclusion of a larger number of images whenever the characteristics of the material presented require it.
 It is not advisable to have more than 9 authors in a paper, except in collaborative works.
 In these original research papers, the first nine authors will be listed at the beginning of the work and the rest of the participants will be listed at the end of the first page of the manuscript.